Design, Develop and Deliver Training

 Dealing with Nerves

 Even the most experienced speakers can get nervous - it's natural - but developing your confidence will help you to be clear and to minimise those speech fillers such as “er” "um" or “like”.
-These can become habits we don’t even notice, but listeners can find them very distracting: this dampens the impact of your talk.
+These can become habits we don’t even notice, but listeners can find them very distracting and this dampens the impact of your talk.
 Try recording one of your sessions and watching it to spot fillers.

 Here are some tips and tricks to help with nerves and improve the quality of your presentation: